Authorities: Jersey City Shooters Hated Police, Jewish Community

 The suspected shooters, David Anderson and Francine Graham, had five firearms in their possession as well as a simple but working pipe bomb.
 The pipe bomb and one of the guns was later recovered from a rental van Anderson and Graham used in the attack.

-Four of the weapons -- two handguns, a shotgun and a modified AR-15-style rifle -- were found inside the store.
+Four of the weapons -- two handguns, a shotgun and a modified AR-15-style rifle -- were found inside the store in the Greenville section where most of the day's violence took place.
 Anderson was seen in video using the AR-15-type gun and Graham the shotgun.
 Both were later killed by police, among six people killed Tuesday.

 Another handgun, a 22-caliber equipped with a makeshift silencer, was the weapon recovered from the van.